 is thought to be the Akita’s ancestor.
 That dog was thought to have

 been brought into the area by Mongoloid invaders from Korea who made

 contact with seminomadic tribes of the time.
 Both the Akita and the

 Matagi match in body structure and basic size.

 To understand this history, one must understand what was happening in Japan.
 For hundreds of years, the country was ruled by the Shogun.
 He controlled vast armies of warriors.
 Those men were fierce and part of their training was to has indifference to suffering.
 It did not affect them in the slightest to see others suffer and they did not show pain themselves.

 These warriors spent idle time killing dogs, it was considered to be a game.
 They also enjoyed watching dogs fight each other.
 This sort of activity was widespread during the 12th and 13th centuries.
-They activities left very few dogs who were kept as loving companions and household pets.
+They activities left very few dogs that were kept as loving companions and household pets.
 Keeping this in mind, let’s go ahead a few hundred years…

 In the 19th century, an Industrial Age began there.
 There was a great demand for silver and gold.
 Because of this, many mining operations began in the countryside.
 Thousands of people who used to live in the city, moved out into the rural areas…And because of this there was a huge increase in crime in what were otherwise a quiet and peaceful areas.

-The people, wanting protection from crimes, took the Matagi-Inu (previously mentioned above) who was normally a hunting dog…and began to train the breed to be guard dogs.
+The people, wanting protection from crimes, took the Matagi-Inu (previously mentioned above) that was normally a hunting dog…and began to train the breed to be guard dogs.
 There were many poor people who could not afford to be involved with that process…But those with money controlled this…And their goal was develop large sized dogs with aggressive temperaments.